focuson-ts/focuson/modules/codeondemand/README.md

 to run the react code.
 It would be nice to incorporate the code on demand code into the tool chain and that is 'on the backlog'.

+### Command line
+There is a command line tool that transpiles components and json [@focuson/cod](https://www.npmjs.com/package/@focuson/cod).
+Typically when working I run this tool in a different terminal than the react server.

 ## Writing React 'Code on Demand' Components